 “Gift of Repentance Is a Joyful Blessing,” Church News

-“Church Discipline,” LDS Newsroom
+“Church Discipline,” Newsroom

 “Repentance,” Lesson Helps for Teaching Children